bids-standard/bids-specification/src/02-common-principles.md

 BIDS specifies that metadata be stored in human-readable formats such as TSV (see [Tabular files](#tabular-files)) or
 JSON (see [Key/value files](#keyvalue-files-dictionaries)).
-In some cases, this duplicates metadata internal to the data file.
+In some cases, this duplicates metadata contained in a data file.

 In cases of conflict, the BIDS metadata is considered authoritative.
 If BIDS metadata is defined,